 In a 6-part series, historian dr. Nico Guns describes the complete life history of the Nieuw Amsterdam.
 As a by-product of editing these books a series of 4 tiles (4”x 4” and 6”x 6”) is issued in a very limited edition of only 54 sets, produced by pottery ’t Delftsche Huys.
 The tiles commemorate four periodes of the Nieuw Amsterdam: pre-war 1938-1940, war 1941-1946, post-war in black 1947-1956 and post-war in grey 1957-1974.

 In addition of the aforementioned series dr. Nico Guns also releases other tiles.
 The tile below (left) is a print of work by maritime painter Stephen J. Card, whose paintings adorn the main staircases of the current Holland America Line fleet.

-On the occasion of the Prinsendam leaving, the Holland America LIne commissioned Royal Goedewaagen to produce a farewell tile that was distributed to the passengers during the last cruise.
+On the occasion of the Prinsendam leaving the fleet, the Holland America Line commissioned Royal Goedewaagen to produce a farewell tile that was distributed to the passengers during the last cruise.
 Also in this edition (see the inaugural tile of the Nieuw Statendam, menu Inaugural Tiles), Holland America Line has instructed the manufacturer/designer to allow the cobalt blue to play a larger role.
 For the farewell tile of the Prinsendam some new aspects also have been added; namely, the manner in which the ship seems to sail fractionnally through the bordure.
 Additionally, the flower motif with a deep blue tone is new.
-The farewell tile is produced by Royal Goedewaagen using their own biscuit with the RG impressed hallmark.
+The farewell tile is produced by Royal Goedewaagen using their own biscuit with the Royal Goedewaagen impressed hallmark.

-I bought these next two tiles, probably made in China, in the shop on board ms Maasdam.
+I bought these two tiles, probably made in China, in the shop on board ms Maasdam.